A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU

-Furthermore, in our Python interface, a user-friendly interactive interface is also provided through the terminal output window (as illustrated in figure \ref{figure A}), which guides users through parameter configuration and ensures correct computations.
-As AMSS-NCKU continues to be applied and promoted in increasingly complex physical systems, we shall further extend and optimize the functionality of this interface, progressively incorporating more advanced numerical methods to provide robust support for researchers using AMSS-NCKU in numerical relativity and related fields.
+Furthermore, our Python interface also incorporates a user-friendly terminal-based interactive module.
+Before running a numerical relativity simulation, this interactive module provides intuitive guidance for users to select appropriate physical parameters, minimizing manual mistakes and ensuring the accuracy of simulations.
+The screenshots of this terminal-based interactive module are presented in the appendix (see figure \ref{figure A1}).
+As AMSS-NCKU is increasingly applied to and upgraded for more complex physical systems, we will further expand and optimize the interface's capabilities, incorporating more advanced numerical schemes and theoretical models.
+Our Python interface shall provide robust supports for researchers using AMSS-NCKU in the numerical relativity, gravitational wave astronomy, and other related fields.